A mustelid native to and common in Northern Europe is the European pine marten (Martes martes), also known as the pine marten or the European marten.

 Pine martens are exceedingly rare in England and have long been considered likely to be extinct.
 A scat discovered in June 2010 at Kidland Forest in Northumberland can indicate either a Scottish recolonization or a relict population that has previously escaped notice.

 There have been several recorded sightings of pine martens in Cumbria, but it was not until 2011 that definitive evidence was discovered, some scat that was DNA-tested.
-The first documented sighting of pine in July 2015.
+The first documented sighting of pine was in July 2015.

 In Wales, there is a small pine marten population.
-The scat found in Cwm Rheidol forest in 2007 was reported to be from a pine marten by DNA testing.
+The scat found in the Cwm Rheidol forest in 2007 was reported to be from a pine marten by DNA testing.
 A male was located near Newtown, Powys, in 2012 as roadkill.

 During autumn 2015, under license from Scottish Natural Heritage, 20 pine martens were collected in Scotland, in areas where a stable pine marten population occurs.
 In an area in mid-Wales, these animals were translocated and released.